 While core elements of the current risk assessment model have been retained, the revised Policy introduces case management to assist industry and stakeholders, the consultation process has been refined, and an independent appeal process and timeframe has also been introduced.

 The risk-based approach described in the Policy is consistent with the Tasmanian Biosecurity Strategy and methodologies used in other Australian jurisdictions.
 It ensures risks are identified, understood and managed, while recognising that zero-risk is not possible.

-Note: Conditions on the importation of animals under the Animal Health Act 1995 also apply.
-For further information see the Requirements for Importing Animals to Tasmania.
+Note: Conditions on the importation of animals under the Biosecurity Act 2019 and Biosecurity Regulations 2022 also apply.
+For further information refer to the Tasmanian Animal Biosecurity Manual;

 Tasmanian Animal Biosecurity Manual_Ver 1.0_31 May 23 (PDF 1Mb)